 Voco Edinburgh – Haymarket

 Enjoy the finer things in life with Voco.
-Located in Edinburgh’s West End, embrace city life to the fullest with attractions, bars and restaurants just a stone’s throw away including many transport links nearby, making it the perfect base if you wish to explore further.
+Located in Edinburgh’s West End, embrace city life to the fullest with attractions, bars and restaurants just a stone’s throw away, including many transport links nearby, making it the perfect base for further explorations.

 After a day of sightseeing, you will no doubt want to make use of the hotel’s fabulous amenities.
-Relax with an alcoholic beverage or two from your very own mini bar as you sit back and watch TV on a 40-inch smart flat screen before getting a good night’s rest.
+Relax with a beverage or two from your very own mini bar as you sitback and watch TV on a 40-inch smart flat screen.
 Start the day off right with a delicious breakfast, with the hotel serving à la carte as well as hot and cold buffet options and tea and coffee refills.
 Fancy working up a sweat?
 Head to the fitness centre equipped with all the latest gym equipment including treadmills, rowing machines and weights.

 100 Princes Street

 A sizzling new arrival makes its way to Edinburgh’s city centre in 2022.
 Add a touch of luxury to your next trip with 100 Princes Street.
-With 30 bedrooms available to book with extraordinary views of Edinburgh Castle, each room is individually designed to help capture the city’s rich history and heritage.
+Inspired by Alexander McQueen and with 30 bedrooms available to book with extraordinary views of Edinburgh Castle, each room is individually designed to help capture the city’s rich history and heritage.

 Cheval Abbey Strand Apartments at Holyrood

-We all know that Edinburgh Castle is a dominant feature of the city’s skyline, but the view of Arthur’s Seat is just as iconic.
 Book a stay at Cheval Abbey Strand Apartments and wake up to glorious morning views of the city before heading out to explore its hidden gems.
-From one to two-bedroom apartments, each room is individually designed to help you enjoy contemporary living with flat screen TVs, throws using the finest blend of wool and cashmere, intelligent heating and lighting controls and free unlimited Wi-Fi to stay connected with friends and family.
+From one to two-bedroom apartments, each room is individually designed to help you enjoy contemporary living with flat screen TVs, throws using the finest blend of wool and cashmere, intelligent heating and lighting controls and free unlimited Wi-Fi.

-Make sure to download the Cheval app where you can find the best bars and restaurants while on the go, to even ordering items directly to your apartment.
-Not to mention you can book a stay here for as short or as long as you like – perfect for business trips or extended holidays with family.
+Make sure to download the Cheval app where you can find the best bars and restaurants while on the go, and even order items directly to your apartment.

 Malmaison, St Andrews Square

 Say hello to a brand-new Malmaison hotel.
-Branching out to Edinburgh’s St Andrew’s Square, the boutique hotel certainly knows a thing or two when it comes to stylish rooms, delicious food & drink and special occasions, and with exclusive offers including the Weekender which includes two nights with a continental breakfast, dinner on the first night and a cocktail of your choice, how could you refuse?
+Branching out to Edinburgh’s St Andrew’s Square, the boutique hotel certainly knows a thing or two when it comes to stylish rooms, delicious food & drink and special occasions.
+With exclusive offers including the Weekender – which includes two nights with a continental breakfast, dinner on the first night and a cocktail of your choice – how could you refuse?